 PIT on Severance Pay in Vietnam: A Compliance Guide For Final Paycheck

-Whether severance allowance is subject to Personal Income Tax (PIT) depends entirely on whether the payment complies with legal regulations.
+Whether a severance allowance is subject to Personal Income Tax (PIT) depends entirely on whether the payment complies with legal regulations.
 An error in withholding PIT on final payments is more than just a simple administrative mistake.
-It can lead to serious consequences: large back-tax claims from tax authorities, administrative fines, and even prolonged legal disputes with former employees.
+It can lead to serious consequences: such as tax reassessments, administrative penalties, and unnecessary labor disputes.
 With tax audits becoming increasingly stringent, ensuring absolute compliance in the termination payment process is an essential measure to protect your company's finances and reputation.

 Key takeaways